Art Photography by Doug Meaney Art Photography by Doug Meaney

 Abstract

 Works of shape and colour, with nothing in the physical world to easily compare.
-Abstract images are most interesting as it frees us from constraints of what we readily recognize.
+Abstract images are most interesting as they free us from the constraints of what we readily recognize.

 Botanicals